Thomas Francis Murphy: Notable cases

 Murphy presided at a jury trial that determined that the Swedish sex film I Am Curious (Yellow) was obscene.
 He called it "repulsive and revolting" and ordered it confiscated, but was later overruled by the United States Court of Appeals for the Second Circuit.

 Murphy also presided at the 1958 wiretapping trial of James R. Hoffa, the president of the International Brotherhood of Teamsters.

 Murphy moved to Connecticut in 1968.
 Serving by designation on the United States District Court for the District of Connecticut, he presided at the trial of Vladimir Samarin, a former Yale University instructor, who was accused of lying about his activities as a Nazi propagandist during World War II both when immigrated and when seeking United States citizenship.

 Personal and death

 Murphy was described at the time as "a lifelong Democrat".
-His younger brother, Johnny Murphy, had a long career in professional baseball as a pitcher with the New York Yankees and the Boston Red Sox and as general manager of the New York Mets.
-Murphy died in a nursing home at the age of 88, in Salisbury, Connecticut, on October 26, 1995.
+His younger brother, Johnny, had a long career in professional baseball as a pitcher with the New York Yankees and the Boston Red Sox, then as general manager of the New York Mets.
+Murphy died in a nursing home at the age of 89, in Salisbury, Connecticut, on October 26, 1995.